stonehippo/CircuitPython_Sparkfun_Serial_LCD_Kit/README.rst

 Usage Example
 =============

-The ``SerialLCDKit`` class sends text and special command bytes to the backup controller via a UART.
+The ``SerialLCDKit`` class sends text and special command bytes to the backpack controller via a UART.

 .. code-block:: python